pratimugale/MosaicADAPT-QAOA/README.md

 To run the MosaicADAPT-QAOA, TETRIS-QAOA variants, use the following commands:
 1. TETRIS-QAOA (greedy selection): `make run-tetris-qaoa`
 2. MosaicADAPT-QAOA (MWIS-based selection): `make run-mosaic-qaoa`

+## Max-E3-SAT Hamiltonians
+To run the algorithm on Max-E3-SAT Hamiltonians, see the exact and approximate Max-E3-SAT Hamiltonians implemented [here](src/hamiltonians/max3sat.jl).
+Note that in our paper we use the exact hamiltonian to study the unapproximated optimization dynamics.

 ## Citation